Reason to Retrieve: Enhancing Query Understanding through Decomposition and Interpretation: Introduction

-\heading{Main contributions} We have three main contributions: \begin{itemize}[leftmargin=*] \item We propose a three-stage \acl{QU} framework named \textbf{ReDI}, which decomposes complex queries into sub-queries, generates semantic interpretations for each sub-query, and aggregates the retrieval results, leading to more precise and efficient intent matching for retrieval. \item We build and release a large-scale, real-world complex query dataset from the logs of a major commercial search engine, and distill the \acl{QU} capabilities of DeepSeek-R1 into a lightweight, production-ready model. \item We conduct comprehensive experiments on both BRIGHT and BEIR, showing that \textbf{ReDI} consistently outperforms strong baselines in terms of retrieval effectiveness, and generalizes well across different retrieval paradigms. \end{itemize}
+\heading{Main contributions} We have three main contributions: \begin{itemize}[leftmargin=*] \item We introduce \textbf{ReDI}, a model that enhances complex query decom\-position with complementary interpretations, achieving strong results using lightweight retrieval methods. \item We release a large-scale, real-world complex query dataset and distill the \acl{QU} capabilities of DeepSeek-R1 into a lightweight, production-ready model. \item Extensive experiments on BEIR and BRIGHT show that ReDI outperforms strong baselines and demonstrates robust generalization across datasets and tasks. \end{itemize}